C++ support

 }

-While global variable is a single instance shared by all threads in a process, thread variable has different instances for each different thread in a process.
-The same thread share the thread variable but different threads have their own thread variable with the same name [3].
+While a global variable is a single instance shared by all threads in a process, a thread-local variable has a separate instance for each thread in the process.
+The same thread accesses the same instance of the thread-local variable, while different threads have their own instances with the same variable name [3].

 lbdex/chapters/Chapter12_1/MCTargetDesc/Cpu0AsmBackend.cpp